leoneckert/masks-and-hats/README.md

 <br><br>
 #### A few more notes:

-- The `apply_masks.py` script also works with videos if you have ffmpeg installed - it’s an experiment, our experiment.
+- The `apply_mask.py` script also works with videos if you have ffmpeg installed - it’s an experiment, our experiment.

+- There is an `-u` flag to be used with the `apply_mask.py` script.
+It stands for “unique” and means that if you give it a folder full of masks it makes sure each mask is only used once

+- There is an `-n` option for the `create_maks.py` script and it simply means you can define the name (everything before ‘_front.png’/‘_back.jpg’) yourself.

 - I was planning to get rid of the Stasm dependency as I am much more experienced with dlib, but I couldn’t find a way to make dlib detect a equally good mask-like cut of the face (it cuts of the fore head with its most popular model…).